CP1401/Practicals/prac_07/README.md

 If you haven't already, copy the code from [debugging.py](./debugging.py) and get debugging!

-# Python Coding - Functions 2 - Coding Exercises
+# Python Coding - Functions 2

 ## Use Docstrings